 With its vintage baroque library, regularly voted among the most beautiful libraries in the world, it looks like a no-brainer, right?

-What to do With 3 Days in Vienna
+See Also: How to Spend 3 Days in Vienna

 Prague’s Castle Complex

 Prague’s Castle Complex is by no means a bad place to visit.
 Just on the contrary, if you check out my Prague Itinerary Guide, you’ll see I highly recommend the place.

 When it comes to the Prague photo guide though… I don’t think it offers enough to be deemed an excellent photo destination.
 St.Vitus Cathedral’s exterior does offer some beautiful details, but the interior is not as lavished as the one of St.Nicholas.

 The famous Golden Lane is packed with people, and the houses are quite dark.
 The castle itself is not very photogenic, neither are the museums around.

 John Lennon Wall is another lovely piece of Prague with plenty of spirit in it.
 And another disappointment when it comes to photography.
 The wall is…just an average graffiti wall.
 Maybe even below average.